davegill/wrf-coop/README_user.md

 ```
 Once the docker container status is `Exited`, the container may be removed.
 This step is typically used when building a new container.
 Removing the container is also required when the intention is to remove the docker image (by default, you cannot remove an image that has a container).

 To remove a docker container, first exit all processes from the container (just `exit` from inside the container in each terminal window).
-Then stop the container, then remove the container.
+Then stop the container, and then remove the container.
 ```
+docker stop ARW
 docker rm ARW
 ```